RoryTHWu/rorythwu.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-I am currently pursuing a dual major in Mathematics and Biology at Emory University.
+I am currently pursuing a dual major in Applied Mathematics and Biology at Emory University.
 My academic interests are primarily focused on medical imaging.
-I am especially intrigued by the potential of nanoscience and AI in advancing medical imaging.
+I am especially intrigued by the potential of nanoscience and AI in revolutionize imaging techniques for medical diagnosis and treatment.
+In addition, I serve as the 2024-2025 Co-President of Emory International Pre-Health Organization.
+Please follow us at Instagram if you are interested.
+Feel free to reach out at any time!

 {style="text-align: justify;"}